Through my Palmetto Collective mentorship, I’ve been connected with my local church leadership at a higher level than ever before.

 Ideally, Palmetto Collective students are either a member of a South Carolina Baptist Church, involved in a local SBC church or a Baptist Collegiate Ministry on their local SC college campus.
 Feel free to contact our offices with any questions related to this eligibility requirement.

-Yes!
 The Palmetto Collective is designed for all students who want to be missional leaders wherever God leads them.
+The central question we emphasize during your 2 years in PC is this: "Where is the most strategic place I can be after graduation for Jesus?"
 We would love all PC students to be open to exploring those 2-year opportunities after graduation but pursuing those is not required.

 No. We would love to capitalize on existing mentorship and discipleship relationships.
 If you already meet regularly with an older believer for discipleship and they are willing to walk through the Palmetto Collective material with you, then that relationship could work for PC!
 The Palmetto Collective leaders will work with all PC students in approving and securing mentors.